pebble-dev/pebble-dev.github.io/howto.md

 To configure the Pebble app to use the account you just signed in to, go through [boot.rebble.io](https://boot.rebble.io/) again.

+### Events from my calendars don't show up in Timeline

+Start the Pebble app on your phone, and go to *Apps*.
+Tap the gear next to *Calendar*.
+Here, you can choose the calendars from which events will appear in your timeline.

 ## General hints

 * As many services on the watch are actually implemented in the phone and in web services, many issues are located there as well.
 A reboot of your phone has better chance to fix issues, than a reboot of your watch.
 Restoring your watch to factory settings is hardly ever needed.